 - 1. Is there a difference in sales revenue for businesses...

 - before advertising campaign begins,

-- one week into advertising campaign,

 - one month into advertising campaign, and

 - one month after conclusion of advertising campaign...

 - 2. while accounting for differences due to advertising on...

-- \bullet television,
+- television,

 - radio, and

 - outdoor advertising?